Reunite project interface

 - open utility tabs from the **Tools** section

-File tabs display the content of files from your project.
 When you single-click a file in the file tree, the file opens in a preview tab with its name shown in italics.
-If you single-click another file, the new file replaces the preview tab.
-To keep a file open, double-click its tab or start editing the file.
-This converts the preview tab into a regular tab.

-- Webview - displays a live preview of the opened Markdown or API description file.
-See Use the Webview for details.
+- **Webview**: Displays a live preview of the opened Markdown or API description file.

-- Documentation - displays Realm documentation with full capabilities of a Redocly project.
+- **Documentation**: Displays Realm documentation with full capabilities of a Redocly project.

 To open a utility tab, either: